cb-technologists/blog/content/posts/cloudbees-cross-team-and-dev-sec-ops.md

 ### Some Improvements

 - One improvement would be to run this without mounting the Docker socket in the [`docker-client` container](https://github.com/cloudbees-days/anchore-scan/blob/declarative/dockerClientPod.yml).
 The Anchore inline-scan script runs a number of Docker commands that requires a Docker daemon - but this is not good security.
+Using a static Anchore engine would allows us to do container scans without mounting the Docker socket.
 - Another improvement would be to extend the `anchore-scan` job to push the container image to a **Prod** container registry on success and notify interested dev teams that their image is now available for production deployments.

 ### CasC for Cross Team Collaboration Configuration for your CloudBees Core v2 Masters